Skip to main content

 2. Listens for "jira_update" events on topic jira/issue/update to update existing issues

-You will create an Event Mesh Gateway that:
+Create an Event Mesh Gateway that:

-1. Monitors for new Jira issues.
+1. Monitors for new Jira issues

-2. Automatically generates a concise summary.
+2. Automatically generates a concise summary

-3. Creates an event to update the original Jira issue with this summary.
+3. Creates an event to update the original Jira issue with this summary

 This creates a streamlined workflow where bug reports are automatically enhanced with clear, AI-generated summaries.